moj-analytical-services/fuzzyfinder/dev_notes.md

 - RecordComparisonScorer
     Takes two records and computes a match score using probabilities

+    - an additional function get_toke_probabilities(record, sqliteconnection)  so that record class is 'pure' (doesn't need to know about sqlite)

 - MatchGetter
   - Give it a record and it gives you back potentially matching records

 - SearchDatabase